-Version Date Summary of Changes Note: a data protection rapid assessment was undertaken as an initial review of data protection impact before go-live of the product.
+Version Date Summary of Changes

+Note: a data protection rapid assessment was undertaken as an initial review of data protection impact before go-live of the product.
 This was then developed into this Data Protection Impact Assessment.

-See section 14 for engagement V0.1 16/06/2020 NHS Scotland IG Leads comments V0.2 19/06/2020 Updated based on DPO review.
-V0.3 27/07/2020 Updated based on DPO review from comments at SARB on approval
+V0.1 16/06/2020 NHS Scotland IG Leads comments

+V0.2 19/06/2020 Updated based on DPO review.

+V0.3 27/07/2020 Updated based on DPO review.